 Submit the signed consent forms.
 They may be handed in on paper or as scanned electronic documents (preferred).
 Submit the collected qualitative and quantitative raw test data and the data analysis performed.
-Submit the updated test plan.
 Summarize the test data analysis:

-- Outliers - Correlation between qualitative and quantitative data, correlation between measurements - Testing goals met; include the completed Usability Measurement Table

-• Problems identified with severity ratings in a consolidated problem list, and usability solutions to address at least critical and major problems.
+- Outliers - Quantitative and qualitative data correlation - Testing goals met - Problems identified with severity ratings in a consolidated problem list, and usability solutions to address at least critical and major problems.

-Deliverable 9: Presentation (50 pts) and Final Product with Updates (50 pts)
+Deliverable 9: Presentation and Final Product with Updates

-At the end of the semester, your team will give a 20-minute presentation of your project.
+At the end of the semester, your team will give a 15 minute presentation of your project.
 Your talk will need to discuss the following:

 - 1. Summarize the system concept. - 2.
-Summarize the interactive design and usability requirements in reference to the primary work roles. - 3.
+Summarize the interactive design requirements in reference to the primary work roles.
+Describe the usability requirements. - 3.
 Discuss how your design evolved through conceptual, intermediate, and detailed designs.
 Show sample screen shots.
 Explain your design rationale as the design evolved.
 What metaphors, affordances, and design principles were employed? - 4.
 Demonstration.
 Demonstrate your design and implementation via a live demo of your system, working through the five tasks.
 How were usability requirements met in the design? - 5.
 Evaluation and Reporting.
 Discuss the major findings from your evaluations (cognitive walkthrough, heuristic evaluation, and user testing).
 Include a discussion of the testing data you collected and your analysis.
 Did you meet the usability requirements?
 Show traceability between problems identified and subsequent changes to the design. - 6.
 Reflection.
 Reflect on what went well and what could be improved in the project, particularly relating to usability but also for general software engineering concerns.

 Be sure to turn in your slides by the due date and NOT when you give your talk.
-There will be a short Q&A after the talk that is not counted towards the 20 minutes.
+There will be a short Q&A after the talk that is not counted towards the 15 minutes.
 There is a rubric for your reference in myCourses.